Unable to read recob::Vertex position information

 I will work on attempting to reproduce the problem without LArSoft code / DUNE data to make characterizing the problem with different ROOT versions easier.

-#18 Updated by Christopher Green 9 months ago
+#18 Updated by Christopher Green about 1 year ago

 - % Done changed from 0 to 100

 - Status changed from Work in progress to Resolved

 The underlying ROOT bug is still being investigated.
 However, based on input from Philippe there is a workaround specifically for the case where